chibisov/drf-extensions/docs/index.md

 Reduction in response time depends on calculation complexity inside your API method.
 Sometimes it reduces from 1 second to 10ms, sometimes you win just 10ms.

+*New in DRF-extensions 0.4.0*

+The decorator will render and discard the original DRF response in favor of Django's `HttpResponse`.
+This allows the cache to retain a smaller memory footprint and eliminates the need to re-render responses on each request.
+Furthermore it eliminates the risk for users to unknowingly cache whole Serializers and QuerySets.

+You can disable this behavior in your test suite by using [dummy caching](https://docs.djangoproject.com/en/stable/topics/cache/#dummy-caching-for-development) for the DRF-extensions cache (set via `DEFAULT_USE_CACHE`).
 #### Timeout

 You can specify cache timeout in seconds, providing first argument: